CCI-GU-Sweden/bnmi_page_24/registration.md

 </div>
 <br/>

+<i>* With non-Managerial responsibilities</i>

-<b>Note:</b> PhD students and post docs are eligible to apply for a fellowship to cover the symposium fee, as well as travel and accommodation expenses, up to a maximum of 5,000 Norwegian Kroner.
+<b>Note: PhD students and Postdocs</b> are eligible to apply for a fellowship to cover the symposium fee, as well as travel and accommodation expenses, up to a maximum of 5,000 Norwegian Kroner.
 To apply, applicants must provide proof of their PhD status, submit an abstract for a presentation (poster or oral), and include a motivation letter.<br/>
 Applications should be sent to the following address: <b>bnmi-2025@ibv.uio.no</b>

 Included in Delegate registration: